Panzanella is a rustic Italian bread salad. Simple ingredients are combined in a classic Italian fashion to create something extraordinary.

 Break the stale bread into big chunks and add them to a bowl.
 Cover them with water and two tablespoons of vinegar.

-stale bread soaking in water and vinegar
+stale bread soaking in a bowl with water

 Next, cut the red onion in half, peel it, then cut it into thin slices.